Woodworking hand tools for beginners

 Since they come with different handle materials, choose handles that give you balance.
 They have to feel comfortable.
 Although affordable, plastic handles can be heavy and uncomfortable, and a wooden handle does not break easily.

 Hand planes are smooth tools that operate from an angle.
-The tool allows you to flatten, smoothen and shape a board for furniture making.
+The tool allows you to flatten, smoothen and shape a furniture-making board.
 Multiple models differ in shape, size, and materials.
 Hand plane bodies are wood and divided into three categories: the bench, joinery, and molding planes.

 Miter Box and Miter Saw